Therapist For Anxiety

 Comfort level

-Treatment and therapy for anxiety
+Therapy for anxiety

 Many types of therapy can be used when treating anxiety.
-Before you start anxiety counseling sessions with a therapist, find out what approach the therapist or mental health professional takes in addressing anxiety.
-Some therapists may use a combination of approaches.
+Before you start anxiety therapy sessions with a therapist, find out what approach the therapist or mental health professional takes in addressing anxiety.
+Some therapists may use a combination of therapeutic approaches.
 Common types of therapy for anxiety can include the following.

 Cognitive behavioral therapy (CBT)

-Exposure treatment
+Exposure therapy

 Exposure therapy may help individuals with mild or extreme anxiety to overcome triggers that make them anxious.
 By slowly exposing the individual to circumstances that trigger anxiety in a controlled environment, a therapist can help to guide the patient through their thinking.
 Through exposure therapy, individuals must confront their anxiety head-on and learn skills to manage triggers as they arise in the real world.

-EMDR
+EMDR therapy

 EMDR is a modern treatment often used to support clients with post-traumatic stress disorder (PTSD).
 However, it can also be used for the treatment of anxiety disorders.
 EMDR stands for eye movement desensitization and reprocessing therapy.
 During the session, a therapist can use bilateral stimulation exercises, such as waving their finger in front of the client's eyes or using harmless hand buzzers to help them reprocess memories that may contribute to their symptoms.